crowdbotics/modules/README.md

 1. Removes the module folder from `demo/src/modules`.
 2. Runs `yarn remove <module_name>` in the `demo` directory.
 3. Runs `yarn remove <dependency>` for every `x-dependencies` in the module `package.json`.
-4. Remove the module from `demo/src/modules/manifest.js` - removing the import and the item from the export array.

 # Auto loading and setting up modules